ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-i`, `--instance`</dt>
 <dd>The name of the application instance.
+Use the `app get` command to find the instance name.
 This value is required.
 </dd>
 </dl>